JoeBillingsley/JoeTheAverage.github.io/_posts/2017-01-01-New-Years-Goals-2017.md

 I'm a slow writer but I'd like to improve.
 I have a backlog of travel stories to catch up on at the moment and I'd like to be able to write about some other bits I have been working on.
 I'm aiming for one post a month at first and we'll see how that goes.

 ### 2. Beat Legend of Zelda: Ocarina of Time
 We had this game on the Nintendo 64 and I got stuck trying to carry a lost princess out of a giant whale.
-It's  been bugging me for nearly **eighteen years** now.
+Its been bugging me for nearly **eighteen years** now.
 I've played a lot of games in the interim and I must be more capable than my six/seven year old self so I'm making this the year I finally escape that damn whale.
 Ideally I'll get a RetroPie setup and will be able to beat it on a proper TV.

 ### 3. Go full speed on a racehorse
 I don't know if I'll be able to manage to do this safely *just* yet and I'd definitely like to get some more practice before I try.
 Mostly this year I'll be improving my position, particularly in two point and learning more about stable management so that I'll have a better chance of convincing someone I know what I'm doing.